Tuesday, January 31, 2012

 Katherine's parents seem remarkably disengaged.
 Upper class 19th century Philadelphians, her father works at the Philadelphia National Bank while her mother is preoccupied with teas and women's rights.
 Katherine wants to tell her mother what happened so that she can receive her mother's forgiveness and in turn forgive herself.
 But her mother simply insists that the past remain in the past and that they look to the future.
 But the future is what Katherine is determined not to face.

 So, Katherine plans to take her own life.
-She has been visiting the highest places in Philadelphia and when the book opens, she has decided that place to fly away will be the Colosseum.
+She has been visiting the highest places in Philadelphia.
+The novel opens with her having decided that place to "fly away" will be the Colosseum.
 But when she climbs out onto the roof, she is discovered by Bennett, her sister's lover.
 Bennett has been shadowing Katherine for months because he knows her pain and knows what she wants to do.

-But things changed last April when Anna became involved with Bennett, the baker's boy - a very unsuitable match for a girl from a family with a high social standing such as Anna and Katherine's.
+But things changed last April when Anna became involved with Bennett, the baker's boy and a very unsuitable match for a girl from a family with a high social standing such as Anna and Katherine's.
 Bennett is, as their father describes people from the lower classes, a "dangerous neighbor".
-Anna's father had hoped to marry her to Alan Carver but Anna quickly cooled that idea.
+Anna's father had hoped to marry her to Alan Carver but Anna quickly rebeled.
 Instead, she bullies and manipulates Katherine into helping her arrange clandestine meetings with Bennett - something Katherine deeply resents.She feels betrayed by the loss of her close relationship with her twin.

 Until one day, Anna arranges for the two of them to go skating and meet up with Bennett - again without their father's knowledge.
 Events on that fateful day in February unfold in such a way that Katherine is not able to rescue Anna.
 She blames herself.